BritWallace/Animal-Shelter-/README.md

 You can explore the API endpoints in Postman or your browser.
 Once the API is running you can also go to <code>[Your-server-address]/swagger</code>.
 * For example <code>http://localhost:5001/swagger</code>

-This is an open API so you don't need any authentication to use all CRUD functionality.
+This is an open API.

 ### Endpoints
 Base URL: http://localhoust:5001